 Which has the best beaches: Kenya or Tanzania?

 One of life’s greatest privileges must be swimming in the Indian Ocean off the coast of Kenya or Tanzania.
-If you have ever wondered where the most beautiful turquoise waters are located with the most deliciously warm inviting water, now you know.

-In Kenya, the area around Mombasa and 30 kilometres both north and south from there, is home to the majority of beaches in Kenya.
-There is a wide variety of options available here.
 You can find luxury resorts and private homes tucked away in private settings or more budget-friendly larger resorts located in busier areas.
 Mombasa has an international airport and lots of roads and infrastructure to make this an easy beach destination.

-Tanzania also offers many pristine beach destinations, although they are far less developed.
-This gives you the advantage of a more remote authentic experience at the expense of fewer western conveniences in resort towns.
 The exception is Zanzibar, an island 395 km off the coast of Tanzania.
 Zanzibar has many beautiful and remote beaches with their own resorts, but also has the cool city of Stone Town to explore.
-You can stay close to Stone Town, or head elsewhere on the island for that remote experience.
-Zanzibar also has an international airport or can be reached by ferry from Dar Es Salaam.

 By Nicole Hunter of Comfy Feet Pro

-Tanzania or Kenya: the cost of travel
+Tanzania vs Kenya: the cost of travel

-Kenya and Tanzania, despite being neighbours, have a huge difference in prices and the cost of travel varies a lot.
 Kenya is considerably cheaper compared to Tanzania in almost every aspect, from food to tours to safari and spending money in the coastal areas.
 A lot of it comes down to the huge amounts the government of Tanzania charges to foreigners for entry fees and other taxes.

 In Tanzania, one of the biggest attractions, Ngorongoro Crater, has twofold fees where you pay the entry fee for 24 hours and then you will need to pay for your jeep as well as an extra $250 charge to go down into the crater.
-Similarly Kenya’s Maasai Mara and Tanzania’s Serengeti have different charges per day despite being essentially the same national park on different sides of the border.

 A car rental in Kenya during peak season costs roughly $65 with the driver (fuel costs separately) whereas the same thing costs $120 in Tanzania.